Released: 24th September 2001

 Chart run: 2-4-6-10-14-26-29-29-41-54-62-69

-After four years at the top of the pop game, Steps were gearing up to release the obligatory greatest hits compilation.
+After four years at the top of the pop game, Steps were gearing up to release their obligatory greatest hits compilation.
 And although Diana Ross might not have been an immediately apparent artist to cover, Chain Reaction transpired to be a stroke of genius.
-It took all the core Steps elements and shoved a rocket up their arse, resulting in one of the group’s most deliriously brilliant – and bonkers – moments.
+It took all the core Steps elements and elevated them even further, resulting in one of the group’s most deliriously brilliant – and bonkers – moments.

 The months leading up to the release of Gold – The Greatest Hits had seen the group drifting into a weird middle-ground in chart terms.
 The singles were continuing to perform well, no doubt.
 But with lower sales and shorter chart runs, Steps were becoming much more of a fanbase-driven act.
 Accompanying this was a newfound critical appreciation of the group; their image and sound had certainly matured during the Buzz campaign.
-In some respects very successfully (It’s The Way You Make Me Feel was a brilliant evolution in the Steps sound), while in others a little less so (we’re still not huge fans of the Here and Now aesthetic).
+In some respects very successfully (It’s The Way You Make Me Feel marked a brilliant evolution in Steps‘ sound), while in others a little less so (the styling in Here and Now still feels overly serious).
 Either way, more recent releases had been met with approval from commentators who previously treated Steps’ success begrudgingly.
 In that sense, this was the perfect time to release a greatest hits compilation; it was a chance to remind both fans and critics alike of the journey to this point, while everyone was on the same page.

 Chain Reaction was – at least initially – an eyebrow-raising choice of song to cover.
-It’s link back to the group was nothing to do with Diana Ross, but instead the writers of the track: Barry, Robin and Maurice Gibb.
+Its link back to the group had nothing to do with Diana Ross, but instead the writers of the track: Barry, Robin and Maurice Gibb.
 It was a fitting nod to Tragedy that for such a landmark moment in their career, Steps would perform another track penned by the Bee Gees.
-But we can’t discount Diana Ross from the equation either; Chain Reaction wasn’t a very Steps-sounding song and how on earth do you go about covering a song by inarguably one of the distinctive voices of Motown and one of the most successful female singers of all-time?
-The answer, as it turns out, was to turn the track on its head and take a completely different approach.
+But Diana Ross can’t be discounted from the equation either; Chain Reaction wasn’t a very Steps-sounding song.
+How on earth would they go about covering a song by inarguably one of the most distinctive voices of Motown and successful female singers of all time?
+The answer was to turn the track on its head and take a completely different approach.

-The music video for Chain Reaction also found Steps back in much more playful territory, even if it was very much a concept of two halves.
-The first sees the group playing doctors and nurses, presenting a fascinating insight into what the NHS was like before years of austerity hit the service.
+The music video for Chain Reaction also found Steps back in much more playful territory, even if it’s very much a concept of two halves.
+The first sees the group playing doctors and nurses, presenting a fascinating insight into what the NHS was (probably) like before years of austerity hit the service.
 A patient (H) arrives by ambulance and is immediately greeted by a doctor (Lee), who wheels the stretcher through into the hospital.
 The front desk is staffed by a receptionist (Claire), and a nurse is loitering nearby (Faye).
-Both approach the stretcher – presumably not expecting any further patients to arrive in their absence – and proceed to accompany the patient and the doctor through the hospital, where they’re joined by another doctor (Lisa).
-It’s not necessarily the most sustainable model of healthcare, but up until that point, one could have few complaints about the level of service.
-But suddenly things escalate unexpectedly.
-The patient is wheeled through into the operating theatre, while the hospital entourage starts readying themselves to perform surgery.
-The fact that the receptionist would be in any way involved in the procedure is probably the least of H’s concerns at this point.
-Particularly in the absence of any diagnostics or, you know, anaesthesia.
-Just as it seems Chain Reaction is about to take a macabre turn, we head (literally) into the light, and the video completely switches gear.
-It turns into something resembling an extended DFS advertisement, where Steps drape themselves over some lovely furnishings in shots intercut with the obligatory choreographed routine.
-The visuals of this latter half of the video are refreshingly bright, something that was desperately welcome.
-Honestly, we would have quite liked the hospital concept to have been maintained for the duration of the video; there was so much scope for it to have been even more whacky.
-But perhaps it was deemed that the post-operative phase was a less exciting part of the patient journey.
+Both approach the stretcher – presumably not expecting anyone else to arrive in their absence – and proceed to accompany the patient and the doctor through the hospital, where they’re joined by another doctor (Lisa).
+Then, things suddenly things escalate unexpectedly.
+H is wheeled through into the operating theatre, while the hospital entourage starts readying themselves to perform surgery (a receptionist being in any way involved in the procedure is puzzling).